anasen-collab/analysis/SiCal/readme.md

 ---

 ## Directory names
-The names of a number of directories have chaned using the following commands.
+The names of a number of directories have chaned for clarity during the development of the code.
+For reference, the following commands were used.
 The command `git filter-branch` was used instead of `git mv` to preserve the fold-specific history.

 ````bash